-Arterial Project Description of Arterial Improvement 101 Northup Way between 120th Avenue NE and 124th Avenue NE 5-lanes Add eastbound lane Sidewalks both sides Bicycle lanes 102 Northup Way west of 120th Avenue NE 3-lanes Sidewalks both sides Bicycle lanes 103 116th Avenue NE 5-lanes between NE 12th Street and approximately NE 16th Street - across the frontage of the Children's Hospital site 104 120th Avenue NE 5-lanes Connect directly to NE 8th Street on the south Sidewalks both sides Bike lanes both sides - connection to the State Route 520 Trail on the north 105 124th Avenue NE 5-lanes Connect with SR 520 and proposed ramps to and from the east Connect with Bel-Red Road with an improved intersection Sidewalks both sides 106 130th Avenue NE 2-lanes, pedestrian-oriented street north of NE 16th Street On-street parking north of NE 16th Street 3-lanes south of NE 16th Street 107 NE 15th/16th Corridor from 116th Avenue NE to 136th Place NE Multi-modal corridor incorporating east-west arterial capacity (2 through-lanes in each direction, potentially with an interim improvement limited to a single through-lane in each direction); light rail guideways and stations; urban sidewalks; a bicycle trail/pathway with regional trail connections; and "green" elements, including urban open spaces, tree canopy and landscaping features, and natural drainage features where practical.
+Arterial Project Description of Arterial Improvement

+101 Northup Way between 120th Avenue NE and 124th Avenue NE

+5-lanes

+Add eastbound lane

+Sidewalks both sides

+Bicycle lanes

+102 Northup Way west of 120th Avenue NE

+3-lanes

+Sidewalks both sides

+Bicycle lanes

+103 116th Avenue NE

+5-lanes between NE 12th Street and approximately NE 16th Street - across the frontage of

+the Children's Hospital site

+104 120th Avenue NE

+5-lanes

+Connect directly to NE 8th Street on the south

+Sidewalks both sides

+Bike lanes both sides - connection to the State Route 520 Trail on the north

+105 124th Avenue NE

+5-lanes

+Connect with SR 520 and proposed ramps to and from the east

+Connect with Bel-Red Road with an improved intersection

+Sidewalks both sides

+106 130th Avenue NE

+2-lanes, pedestrian-oriented street north of NE 16th Street

+On-street parking north of NE 16th Street

+3-lanes south of NE 16th Street

+107 NE 15th/16th Corridor from 116th Avenue NE to 136th Place NE

+107 Multi-modal corridor incorporating east-west arterial capacity (2 through-lanes in each

+direction, potentially with an interim improvement limited to a single through-lane in each

+direction); light rail guideways and stations; urban sidewalks; a bicycle trail/pathway with

+regional trail connections; and "green" elements, including urban open spaces, tree canopy

+and landscaping features, and natural drainage features where practical.

+Discussion: The new NE 15th/16th Corridor is critically important both to the

+functioning and character of the Rel Red Subarea.
+This project provides new east

 Discussion: The new NE 15th/16th Corridor is critically important both to the functioning and character of the Bel-Red Subarea.
-This project provides new east- west capacity for both vehicles and light rail.
+This project provides new eastwest capacity for both vehicles and light rail.
 It provides a high quality pedestrian and bicycle facility that connects Bel-Red to Downtown, open spaces, north-south trails, and the larger Bellevue parks system.
-The quality and character of this central located corridor will also have a formative impact on the ambiance of the entire Bel-Red Subarea.
+The quality and character of this centrally located corridor will also have a formative impact on the ambiance of the entire Bel-Red Subarea.
 Thus the design and implementation of this project should carefully incorporate the above elements in a manner that promotes the desired urban design and character of Bel-Red, with special sensitivity to width, human scale, walkability, and pedestrian-friendly design.